whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Confirm rename folder
     1. Confirm download file
     1. Confirm remove file
-1. Select "Import Tale Data..."
+1. Select "Select Data..."
    1. Note vertical navigation with Tale Workspaces
    1. Copy to Workspace from another workspace
    1. Move to workspace from another workspace

-* [ ] Importing from Git
+* [ ] Connect to Git
-1. Find a Git repository to clone
+1. Create a new empty tale
-1. Use the *Import from Git* link on the Tale's Action Menu to import the repository
+1. Select "Connect to Git Repository" menu item from Tale menu
-1. Confirm that the job log appears and gives feedback on the process
+1. Confirm notification progress and success
 1. Once complete, navigate to the Tale workspace and confirm that the repository has been cloned

 * [ ] Files - Non-Owned Tale